'Republicans are nervous': Some in GOP eye protests warily - KVIA

 In Maine, where moderate Republican Sen. Susan Collins is up for reelection, rural residents were behind a protest Monday in the capital city of Augusta.
 The event divided GOP contenders in a congressional primary: One Republican, Eric Brakey, joined the protesters, while one of his opponents skipped the event but called on others to join her in a “virtual” protest using social media.

-Wisconsin Republicans were initially generally supportive of Democratic Gov. Tony Evers approach to fighting coronavirus, but they broke last week when he extended a stay-at-home order for another month until May 26, which was the latest in the Midwest and one of the latest in the country.
-This week Republican legislative leaders asked the Wisconsin Supreme Court to block the order and force the state Department of Health Services to work with them on a new approach to reopening the state.
+Wisconsin Republicans, who control the state’s Legislature, initially supported Democratic Gov. Tony Evers’ approach to fighting the coronavirus, but they broke last week when he extended a stay-at-home order for another month, until May 26, which was the latest in the Midwest at the time and one of the latest in the country.
+This week, Republican legislative leaders asked the Wisconsin Supreme Court to block the order and force the state Department of Health Services to work with them on a new approach to reopening the state.

-“There’s a lot of frustration out there,” said Republican state Assembly Speaker Robin Vos, among those filed the lawsuit against Evers.
+“There’s a lot of frustration out there,” said Republican state Assembly Speaker Robin Vos, who is among those who filed the lawsuit against Evers.
 “The fact that Governor Evers’ voicemail is full and people aren’t getting a reply to their emails makes people feel like they’re not being heard.”

 Vos, who made headlines for declaring Wisconsin polling places safe for voters while covered in protective gear, would not say whether he will attend Friday’s rally.
-His counterpart in filing the lawsuit, and candidate for Congress, state Senate Majority Leader Scott Fitzgerald did not respond to requests for comment.
+His counterpart in filing the lawsuit, state Senate Majority Leader Scott Fitzgerald — who is running for Congress — did not respond to requests for comment.

-One of the rally’s organizers, Madison Elmer, said they were approached by at least one office holder who wanted to speak but organizers turned them down.
+One of the rally’s organizers, Madison Elmer, said organizers were approached by at least one officeholder who wanted to speak, but they turned them down.
 Elmer would not identify the person.
 Instead, the rally will feature speeches from business owners, farmers, a doctor and a nurse.

 Burnett reported from Chicago.
-Associated Press reporters David Sharp in Portland, Maine and Gary Robertson in Raleigh, North Carolina contributed.
+Associated Press writers David Sharp in Portland, Maine, and Gary Robertson in Raleigh, North Carolina, contributed to this report.